 - Drain, then return to the pan

-- Add the water and taco seasoning and bring to a boil
+- Add the water and 2 tbsp taco seasoning and bring to a boil

 - Lower the heat to medium and simmer for about 5 minutes, stirring frequently, until most of the moisture has evaporated

-- In a medium mixing bowl, thoroughly combine the sour cream and cream cheese
+- In a medium mixing bowl, thoroughly combine the sour cream, cream cheese, and 1 tbsp taco seasoning

 - Once the pizza crust has cooled for about 20 minutes, spread the sour cream mixture over the entire crust